 - They write a family dinner conversation about the topics from the lesson.

-- They perform the conversations in class.
+- They perform the conversations in front of the class.

 Get creative ideas in your inbox.

 I'll send you one or two emails a month to help you better understand and differentiate for gifted students.Get free resources now!